TorLudwigBogsveen/libcjson/readme.md

 # TODO
 - [ ] fix the array type
 - [ ] add json parsing, currently only works from c -> json.
+- [x] output valid json (not fully completed, array type is not implemented)